svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	    }
 	}

-[NOTE]
-There can only be one global filter in your mangoo I/O application.
+> There can only be one global filter in your mangoo I/O application.

 # Logging

-mangoo I/O uses https://logging.apache.org/log4j/2.x/[Log4j2] for logging.
+mangoo I/O uses [Log4j2](https://logging.apache.org/log4j/2.x) for logging.
 If you are familiar with Log4j2, creating a new logger instance is trivial.

 	import org.apache.logging.log4j.Logger;